Why study Biochemistry at Liverpool John Moores University?

 • Wales Essential Skills Level 2 in Communication or Application of Number

-Subject requirements: Preferably an A2 Level in a relevant science subject
+Subject requirements: At least one A2 Level Grade C or above in a relevant science subject

-Acceptable on its own and combined with other qualifications
+Acceptable on its own and combined with other qualifications.
+Must be in a relevant science related field.

 Pass overall with a minimum of 104 points